Ethiopia war: World heritage site Lalibela back in rebel hands

 TPLF spokesperson Getachew Reda tweeted: "Our forces are doing very, very, very good!"

+There has been no comment from the government.
+But on Saturday Prime Minister Abiy Ahmed's office said in a tweet that he had returned to the front line and government forces had captured a series of strategic towns on the road to Tigray's capital, Mekelle.

-Last week, local residents told AFP that while the Tigrayan fighters respected the holy sites they made life difficult for the people of the town, which is in the region of Amhara.
+Last week, Lalibela residents told AFP that while the Tigrayan fighters respected the holy sites they made life difficult for the people of the town, which is in the region of Amhara.

 Rebels reportedly demanded food and mobile telephones.
 They also looted medical stores, AFP reported.

+Speaking on Sunday, one witness said that many people had left the town "because there might be a revenge.
+We expressed our happiness before when the [Tigrayans] left."

-The 11 monolithic cave churches in Lalibela, carved out of rock that in the 12th and 13th Centuries, were designated a Unesco world heritage site in 1978.
+The 11 monolithic cave churches in Lalibela, carved out of rock in the 12th and 13th Centuries, were designated a Unesco world heritage site in 1978.

-In recent weeks, Prime Minister Abiy Ahmed has been at the front line and after a series of advances told soldiers at the end of last month: "The enemy is defeated.
-Our remaining task is to rout the enemy and destroy them."

 Fighting broke out over a year ago between government troops and the TPLF, which dominated Ethiopia for decades and now controls most of Tigray.